ubccr/xdmod/security/patches/README.md

 This directory contains workaround patch files that pertain to known security vulnerabilities in Open XDMoD.
-Each patch file should contain a comment at the top that:
+Each patch file should contain a comment at the top that includes:

-1. Links to the corresponding GitHub security advisory, which should explain how to apply the patch, and
+1. A link to the corresponding GitHub security advisory, which should explain how to apply the patch, and
 1. An indication of which versions of Open XDMoD to which the patch applies.